 NDVI is a measure of vegetation greenness and used as an index of plant production and vigorousness.
-The progression in vegetation greenness is monitored along the NERO line, in the plant phenology plots and in the CO2 flux plots by measuring NDVI with a scanner.
+The progression in vegetation greenness is monitored in the plant phenology plots and in the CO2 flux plots by measuring NDVI with a scanner.
 The scanner measures the spectral reflectance of the plant canopy.
+Up to and including 2016 NDVI was also monitored along the NERO line.